-Advisers whose information is easily accessible online were awarded small bonuses, because such transparency should
+Advisers whose information is easily accessible online were awarded small bonuses, because such transparency should be the norm

 The list is presented as a grouping of 400.
-There is no attempt to rank the advisers from 1 to 400, because there is not a method available that is precise enough to separate the 200th-best adviser from the 201st, for
+There is no attempt to rank the advisers from 1 to 400, because there is not a method available that is precise enough to separate the 200th-best adviser from the 201st, for example

 The FT 400 is listed state by state and the states with higher populations, and greater concentrations of wealth, understandably have more advisers on the list.
 It is not surprising that New York City is represented by 52 advisers, by far the most from one municipality.
 Advisers from 37 states, plus Washington DC, are represented.
-This represents a good geographic diversity, given that there was no mandate to include leading financial advisers who would pass muster with the hard-to-please investor.
-Although the list is not comprehensive, for anyone looking for an top adviser the FT 400 is a good place to start.
+This represents a good geographic diversity, given that there was no mandate to include every state.